arkq/bluez-alsa/README.md

 This project created and maintains a product called BlueALSA, with which one can achieve the same Bluetooth audio profile support as with PulseAudio, but with fewer dependencies and at a lower level in the software stack.
-BlueALSA registers all known Bluetooth audio profiles in BlueZ, so in theory every Bluetooth device (with audio capabilities) can be connected.
+BlueALSA registers all the classic Bluetooth audio profiles in BlueZ, and also the BLE-MIDI profile, but the other BLE audio profiles are not (yet) supported.
+So in theory every Bluetooth device (with classic audio capabilities) can be connected.

 BlueALSA is designed specifically for use on small, low-powered, dedicated audio or audio/visual systems where the high-level audio management features of